35percent/great-estates/_steps/coopersroad.md

 ![](https://www.towerblock.eca.ed.ac.uk/sites/default/files/L39-14.jpg)

 Demolition starts on Coopers Road estate, Old Kent Rd.
 It comprised 196 council homes in five blocks - two 15-storey tower blocks (Yeoman Court & Marchant Court) and three lower level maisonette blocks.

-The estate was redeveloped as part of the ‘Southwark Estates Initiative’ (link broken), a late 1990s regeneration strategy devised by Southwark’s Labour administration as part of New Labour’s ‘Urban Task Force’ urban renewal strategy.
-The four-phase development was completed in 2015.
+The final phase of the four-phase development was completed in 2015.

 The estate's land was sold by Southwark to Countryside Properties and Peabody housing association for a total of £4.09m.
 They built 247 new homes of which 107 were approved as social rent.
 However, data from the Greater London Authority (GLA) [shows that](http://35percent.org/redefining-social-rent) have instead been delivered as affordable rent - i.e. up to 80% market rent.